PubNub MCP Server

 Connection problems

-If the MCP server fails to start:
+If the MCP server fails to connect:

 - Check your network connection